How to Prepare for a Hurricane: Most Thorough List Ever

 Water

-If you live in a more rural area, your power could be out a lot longer than your friends and family members in town.
+If you live in a more rural area, your power could be out a lot longer than your friends and family members that live in town.

 Don’t underestimate how much water you will need.
 It’s always better to be safe than sorry.

-**Pro tip: Fill your bathtubs with water to use for flushing toilets.**
+**Pro tip: Fill your bathtubs and buckets with water to use for flushing toilets.**

 bottled water and gatorade hurricane supplies